ggolden/expensey/README.md

 expensey.js defines the Angular module.

-routes.js define the routes to the two views, login and expenses.
+routes.js defines the routes to the two views, login and expenses.
 We always start with login.

-login.html is the login view, Bootstrap and Angular to present and act on the login UI.
+login.html is the login view, using Bootstrap and Angular to present and act on the login UI.
 It is backed by the Angular controller in login.js.
 - Note the post_login() method, which mediates the login post to the server, and deals with the asynchronous results with promises and callbacks.
 - Note also in the login() method the transition to the Angular route "/expenses", and that it replaces the current URL, so movement between login and expenses views is not seen by the browser history.